-By September most pupils will have lost almost six months of school.
-Do you need an easy 5-point plan that tells school exactly what they now need to focus on to support your child/teen?
+With emergency home-schooling being brought in once again… Do you need an easy 5-point plan that tells everyone exactly what they now need to focus on to support your child/teen?
+All done via zoom or in the comfort of your home.

 My suggested 5 points would be: